neptune-ai/examples/utils/migration_tools/model_registry_to_runs/README.md

 # Migrating from the Model Registry to Experiments

-This script allows you to copy models and model versions from the Model Registry to Experiments, within the same project.<sup>1</sup>
+This script allows you to copy models and model versions from the Model Registry to Experiments, within the same project.

 > **FEEDBACK WELCOME**
 > Please note that this script is currently in beta, and we welcome your feedback and contributions to help improve it.

-<sup>1</sup> Support for migrating to a different project in the same or a different workspace can be added based on feedback.

 ## Prerequisites